jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

-From the cookiecutter template we have primarly used the src folder, data, model, and tests folders.
-We have removed the ...
+We used the cookiecutter as a template and filled out the `data`, `models`, and `training` folders.
+We removed the `notebooks` folder as we did not use Jupyter notebooks.
+We added an `experiments` folder for configuration files.
+The `data` folder includes scripts for data ingestion and preprocessing, the `models` folder contains model definitions, and the `training` folder has training scripts.
+Additionally, we created a `scripts` folder for utility scripts.
+This structure helped maintain a clean and organized codebase, making it easier to navigate and collaborate.

 ### Question 6